mvolkmann/blog/src/swift.md

 To run an app on a real iOS device:

-- attach the device with a USB cable
+- Attach the device with a USB cable.
-- wait for the computer to recognize the device
+- Wait for the computer to recognize the device.
+  It will appear in the left nav. of the Finder under "Locations".
-- select the device from the dropdown list of targets at the top that includes the names of available simulators (will have a generic name like "iPhone")
+- In Xcode, select the device from the dropdown list of targets at the top that includes the names of available simulators.
+  It will have a generic name like "iPhone".
-- press the play button
+- Press the play button.
-- enter the computer password
+- Enter the computer password.
-- look for a new app icon to appear on the device
+- Look for a new app icon to appear on the device.
-- one-time setup
+- One-time setup on the device:
-  - open the Settings app
+  - Open the Settings app.
-  - select General ...
-VPN & Device Management
+  - Select General ...
+VPN & Device Management.
-  - tap the new app
+  - Tap the new app.
-  - tap the "Trust" button
+  - Tap the "Trust" button.

 #### Code Formatting